 *This applies to players who switched federations only.

 **A level tournaments : Japan Chess Championship, Women’s Chess Championship and Japan Open

 (Japan Chess Championship 2021 which was cancelled in May counts as one of the A-level and FIDE tournaments for the qualified players.)

 *** “In the last 3 years” means March 2019 to March 2022.

 - Top player of Japan Open 2021.
 And top 2 players of the Chess Championship 2022.
 Top female player of Japan Open 2021.
 And top 2 female players of the Japan Chess Championship 2022.Japan

-- Top 2 players with the standard rating ratio of the following: FIDE：NCS = 5:5 (If a player declines, then the next player on the list is selected.
+- Excluding those determined above, top 2 players with the standard rating ratio of the following: FIDE：NCS = 5:5 (If a player declines, then the next player on the list is selected.
 April 2022 Rating List is used)

 Once the candidates are selected, NCS executives will make the final decision by May 15th 2022.
 Coaches are in charge of making any decisions during the Olympiad.